Drone warfare: United States

 X-47B was the first unmanned aircraft to be catapulted from an aircraft carrier and the first to be aerially refueled fully autonomously.

+During the 1991 Gulf War, the United States Army operated a UAV Platoon from Fort Huachuca to conduct flight surveillance and target acquisition missions, particularly utilizing the RQ-2 Pioneer.
+During Operation Desert Storm, the U.S. Air Force launched a wave of BQM-74C target drones to saturate the air space above Baghdad and overwhelm the city's integrated air defense system.
+The drones served as decoys to bait Iraqi air defenses into activating their tracking radars, allowing Wild Weasel units to attack the exposed radar installations.

 Estimates for the total number of people killed in U.S. drone strikes in Pakistan range from 2,000 to 3,500 militants killed and 158 to 965 civilians killed.
 81 insurgent leaders in Pakistan have been killed.
 Drone strikes in Yemen are estimated to have killed 846–1,758 militants and 116–225 civilians.
 57 Al-Qaeda in the Arabian Peninsula leaders are confirmed to have been killed.

 In August 2018, Al Jazeera reported that a Saudi Arabian-led coalition combating Houthi rebels in Yemen had secured secret deals with al-Qaeda in Yemen and recruited hundreds of that group's fighters: "...
 Key figures in the deal-making said the United States was aware of the arrangements and held off on drone attacks against the armed group, which was created by Osama bin Laden in 1988."

-After US president Donald Trump had increased drone strikes by over 400%, his successor Joe Biden reversed course.
 Under Biden, drone strikes reportedly decreased.
 A Biden administration drone strike in Kabul, Afghanistan in August 2021 killed 10 civilians, including seven children.
 Later, a drone strike killed Al-Qaeda leader Ayman al-Zawahiri.